antonioortegajr/git-tutorial/who-are-we/antonio.md

-My name is Anotnio and I work as the Developer Partner Manager at IDX Broker.
+My name is Antonio and I work as the Developer Partner Manager at IDX Broker.
 I help onboard new partners and integrations that will consume our service.

 So I deal with developers all day.